Geckogiggles/Geckogiggles/README.md

 ### Hello Peeps 👋

+Valedictorian of my full stack developer bootcamp

-🔭 I’m currently working on a FullStack Developer Bootcamp and some Personal Projects
+🔭 I’m currently working on some Personal Projects & looking for a team to hire me
 <br />
 <br />
-🌱 I’m currently learning Mongoose
+🌱 I’m currently learning Python
 <br />
 <br />
 👯 I’m looking to collaborate on anything that improves people's lives